Top tips for parents and supporters

 The first few weeks are important and the sooner they can start to feel at home, the better.
 Your child may need some extra support and time to adjust, and that's OK.
 We have lots of support in place to help them, and you, while they start to find their feet and feel comfortable in their new surroundings.

-If your young person is moving into either our Canterbury campus accommodation or Pier Quays in Medway we have lots of information about arriving to make the drop-off and moving in process as easy as possible for everyone.
-Your young person will be sent pre-arrival emails from the Accommodation Team which takes them through what they need to do, but it can also be handy to familiarise yourself with our Accommodation Arrivals webpages too which includes what parking permits need to be printed, advice on what items to pack (or not pack) and more.
+Your young person will be sent pre-arrival emails from the Accommodation Team which takes them through what they need to do.
+You can also look at our Accommodation Arrivals webpages to find out what parking permits need to be printed, advice on what items to pack (or not pack) and much more.

-Forget about lugging bulky bedding or heavy kitchen items - our friends at UniKitOut can help.
-Your young person can order a range of items including bedding and kitchen essentials from UniKitOut to be ready and waiting in their room ready for when they arrive.
+And forget about lugging bulky bedding or heavy kitchen items to Kent - as UniKitOut can help with that!
+Your young person can order a range of items that will be ready and waiting in their room when they arrive.

 Other useful tips